 - 1 teaspoon palm sugar or sugar

 - To make the dipping sauce, whisk all ingredients together until sugar is dissolved and set aside.

 - Dice the pork and place in a food processor.
 Press the pulse button until coarsely ground.
 Add the remaining filling ingredients and pulse a few times just to combine.

 - Lay a few wonton wrappers on a clean dry work surface and place a teaspoon of the filling in the centre Dampen the edges of the wrappers with water and gather the sides of each wrapper around the filling, pinching to form a shape like an open coin purse.
 Repeat with remaining filling and wontons.

-- Lightly oil the base of a bamboo steamer and place the steamer over a pan of boiling stock or water (for extra flavor, add a splash of wine, herbs, lemongrass or other aromatic).
+- Lightly oil the base of a Circulon Silicone Steamer and place the steamer over a pan of boiling stock or water (for extra flavor, add a splash of wine, herbs, lemongrass or other aromatic).

 - Cover and steam the dim sum for about 6-8 minutes, or until the filling is cooked and the wrappers are tender.
 Serve straight away with the dipping sauce.